ApryseSDK/PDFNetWrappers/README.txt

 --------------------------------------------------------------------------------
 This project uses SWIG (http://www.swig.org/) in order to generate the language binding source files.
 Furthermore, a C++ build enviroment is necessary for compiling and producing the bridge file.
 We have tested this project on the following environments:

+    - SWIG 2.0.4 - 2.0.12.
+SWIG 3.x will generate a wrapper, but C++ nested classes will not work.
     - Linux: GCC 4.6 and above
     - Windows: Visual Studio 2012 and above
     - Mac OS: XCode 5.0 and above